-What started as a weight loss journey blossomed into an entire healthy lifestyle and lifelong passion for Shauna, a dedicated member of Womens Fitness for 4 years.
+What started as a weight loss journey blossomed into an entire healthy lifestyle and lifelong passion for Shauna, a dedicated member of Womens Fitness and for 4 years.
 Her commitment towards constant growth to become the strongest, most confident version of herself is contagious in the best kind of way!
 We had the pleasure of sitting down with her to learn more about her fitness journey and experience at WFCC.

 The spark that started it all